-2. Directly double-click this file with an extension of .exe after it is downloaded.
+Step 2: Directly double-click this file with an extension of .exe after it is downloaded.

-3. You will get one of the following three results.
+Step 3: You will get one of the following three results.

 If you still can't enter BIOS after doing that, please try pressing another key.
 Now you may want to know which key you should press.
-Every brand of laptop and motherboard is different.
-Please search Google for accurate answer for your own brand of laptop or motherboard.
+Each brand of laptop, desktop and motherboard have different BIOS entry keys.
+Please view the table below to find your own laptop, desktop or motherboard.
+If you can't find yours, please search Google for an accurate answer applying to your own brand of laptop, desktop or motherboard.

 Select Intel(R) Virtualization Technology and change to Enabled.